awhooooo/Bitcoin-Core/README2.md

     $ kill <electrumx_server process id>
     ```

     Another method is using the electrumx_rpc file.
+In order to use this command, rpc address and port must be in the SERVICES environment variable.
     ```bash
     $ cd /Users/anaconda3/bin
     $ ls -al | grep electrumx